 |Nursing Heart Friends,

 Support Nursing Heart by becoming a donor.
-As little as $15 a month (over 12 months) supports TWELVE children to receive a wellness screening including anitparasite treatment, nutrition screening, fluoride treatment and health education.
+As little as $5 a month (over 12 months) supports ONE community empowerment session.